johnx25bd/os-blogs/drafts/guide-to-spatial-data/2-THINKING-GEO.md

 # 51.0007222222
 ```

-Less frequently, you might find degrees measured in radians, which are angular units - [ concise definition of a radian ] - `1rad == 360 / 2pi == 57.2974693618`.
+Much less frequently, you might find degrees measured in radians, which are angular units - [ concise definition of a radian ] - `1rad == 360 / 2pi == 57.2974693618`.

 Converting from radians to decimal degrees - in JavaScript this time: